nottirb/GeometryDash/README.md

 *todo: document full installation process*

 Now you should be able to either build onto the existing gameplay engine.
+**Warning:** You are not yet able to contribute as the full game is not yet buildable from Github.
+This is an in-progress requirement for the initial github release.

 ## Roadmaps
 *todo: move roadmaps to issues after first open-source release*